 Best shopping destinations in Dallas

-17. The shops at the Park Lane
+22. Check out the shops at Park Lane

 In Dallas, shopping is synonymous to the shops at the Park Lane.
 Some of the country’s most well-known fashion brands and restaurants can be found at this Park Lane intersection.
 The famous Bowl and Barrel is located right here.
 With over 5000 parking spaces on offer, this place can never be too crowded.
 Some of the other well-known entities that can be found here include the Art Institute of Dallas, the Fusion Academy, the culinary institute and the Aveda Institute.
 A bit of advice – Do keep some extra space in your car while coming here, because no matter what, you aren’t going out of here empty handed!